Henry Valentine Conolly

-Henry Valentine Conolly (5 December 1806 – 11 September 1855) was an East India Company official in the Madras Presidency who served as a magistrate and collector of Malabar.
+Henry Valentine Conolly (5 December 1806 – 11 September 1855) was an East India Company official in the Madras Presidency who served as a District Collector of Malabar.
 He took an active role in the establishment of teak plantations to meet the demands for teak in shipbuilding.
-He was murdered in Calicut by Mappila - Muslim for the actions he sought to take on their leader Sayid Fasal Pukkoya Tangal of Mampuram Mosque.
+He was murdered in Calicut by Malabar Muslims for the actions he sought to take against their leader Sayid Fasal Pukkoya Tangal of Mampuram Mosque.

-Leaders of different region held a meeting at home of Palamadathil Puthupparambil Kunhali, a noble family head and a philanthropist of Kuttoor near Vengara to discuss the protest and campaign against Connolly for his active role in exile of Sayyid Fazal.
+Leaders of different regions held a meeting at the home of Palamadathil Puthupparambil Kunhali, a noble family head and philanthropist from Kuttoor, near Vengara, to discuss the protest and campaign against Conolly for his active role in the exile of Sayyid Fazal.

-Mandayappuram mammadunni mooppan and Veeranunni mooppan also participated in the meeting.
+Mandayappuram Mammadunni Mooppan and Veeranunni Mooppan also participated in the meeting.

 Early life

 Henry Conolly was born on 5 December 1806 to Valentine Conolly of 37 Portland Place, London.
 He and his younger brother Arthur were educated at Rugby School, Warwickshire.
 Conolly then moved to Madras, and became a writer in the Madras Civil Service from 19 May 1824.
 He later served in Bellary as principal collector.
 He served as a translator of Kannada, a cashier and as commissioner for settlement of claims in the Carnatic region.